epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 #### Question Answering

-There are actually many types of question ansewring
+There are actually many types of question answering

 * simple question answering